 The course introduces students to a range of practical ethical issues, and to techniques for dealing in general with moral problems and moral dilemmas they may encounter in their professional lives.
 The course is primarily designed for students of Social Work, though open to others with an interest in practical ethics.

-(2) Analytic skills to deal with moral issues and to get beyond mere disagreement and ambiguity.
+2. Demonstrate analytic skills to deal with moral issues and to get beyond mere disagreement and ambiguity.

-|Content||The course has two parts.
-The first concerns a general introduction to the nature of ethics, ethical methodology, and the significance of ethics.
-The second concerns specific topics of professional relevance to Social Work students, which may include the Social Worker's Code of Ethics, confidentiality, client self-determination, amongst others.
+- The second concerns specific topics of professional relevance to Social Work students, which may include the Social Worker's Code of Ethics, confidentiality, client self-determination, amongst others.

 40 units at 1000 level.

 Written Assignment: Tutorial Paper